 Phase 1 is the part of the story that can be read with more traditional startup criteria: product, users, modules, team history, personal capital committed, and public-facing validation.
 This phase proves the work was already real before the one-person AI phase began.

-One Person · Isolated · AI-Assisted · Completion Phase
+One Person · Isolated · AI-Assisted · Formation Phase

 Phase 2 had to remain one-person in order to preserve the logic of the one-person unicorn case.
 It was built in isolation, under constraints, and with standard AI chat interfaces only.
-This was not a launch phase.
-It was a formation phase: build first, document deeply, announce later.
+This was a build-and-document phase, not a launch-and-market phase.

 Click to explore each phase